alumae/kaldi-offline-transcriber/README.md

 ## Updates ##

+### 2014-10-24 ###

+  * Implemented alternative transcribing scheme using online DNN models using speaker i-vector as extra input (actually wrapped the corresponding Kaldi implementation).
+This is requires only one pass over the audio but gives about 10% relatively more errors.
+This scheme can activated using the `--nnet2-online true` option to `speech2text.sh`, or the `DO_NNET2_ONLINE=yes` variable in `Makefile.options`.

 ### 2014-10-23 ###

   * Now uses language model rescoring using "constant ARPA" LM implemented recently in Kaldi, which makes LM rescoring faster and needs less memory.
 You have to update Kaldi to use this.